kosmoi/lenic/README.md

 - [x] Installing set of packages
 - [x] Update your system (get security updates and some others)
 - [x] create a template folder for building deb packages
+- [ ] port Lenic to DASH - DASH is faster than BASH and with current features, there's no reason to use still BASH
 - [ ] Upgrade your system to the next debian release, using just one command
 - [ ] Changing settings of openbox (autostart, menu)
 - [ ] versions for other distros (LinuxMint, Ubuntu)